 The most basic ways that teachers can become more knowledgeable in the content areas they are required to teach include identifying and processing the information provided by a good, current textbook.
-By using a textbook, teachers should be able to develop the foundational knowledge expected of the students.
-Teachers also can delve into current literature and the available evidence surrounding the theories and concepts of the foundational content and become regular consumers of new knowledge in those content areas.
-To facilitate this process, novice teachers can transition into content novice teachers by engaging with professional organizations that champion the content area or they may use other information sources such as MedBridge, Google-

-Scholar, PubMed, organizational position statements, and relevant newsletters to be notified when new and emerging content becomes available.
-Content novice teachers can make it their jobs to learn more content, seek new learning opportunities at conferences, specifically those that address the content area that they teach, and take opportunities to live the experiences they promote in their teaching.
-This will allow the content novice teachers to be able to have more examples or personal experiences to share with their students.
+By utilizing a textbook, teachers should be able to develop the foundational knowledge expected of the students.
+Teachers also can delve into current literature and the available evidence surrounding the theories and concepts of the foundational content, and become regular consumers of new knowledge in those content areas.
+To facilitate this process, novice teachers can transition into content novice teachers by accessing information published by professional organizations that champion the content area and by utilizing other information sources such as MedBridge, Google Scholar, PubMed, organizational position statements, and relevant newsletters to be notified when new and emerging content becomes available.
+Content novice teachers can make it their jobs to learn more content, seeking new learning opportunities at conferences, specifically those that address the content area that they teach, and take opportunities to live the experiences they promote in their teaching.
+These activities will allow the content novice teachers to be able to have more examples or personal experiences to share with their students.

 Administrators also can impact the development of content expertise in their faculty.
 Within many institutions, administrators can encourage deeper learning and advocate that the faculty become career learners in their teaching areas.
-Administrators can facilitate these practices by supporting other memberships, activities, and opportunities for the faculty to practice new skills or techniques emerging in the content areas.
-They can reward and recognize those faculty who work to develop and maintain content expertise and encourage the faculty to tie their research expectations to the content of their teaching responsibilities.
-Administrators also can share information and content they discover with the appropriate faculty and ensure that the faculty have access to electronic and other resources they need to remain current in their content areas.
+They can facilitate these practices by supporting other memberships, activities, and opportunities for the faculty to practice new skills or techniques emerging in the content areas.
+They also can reward and recognize those faculty who work to develop and maintain content expertise, and encourage the faculty to tie their research expectations to the content of their teaching responsibilities.
+Finally, administrators can share information and content they discover with the appropriate faculty, and ensure that the faculty have access to electronic and other resources they need to remain current in their content areas.

-In conclusion, as the expectations for athletic training education continues to develop and evolve, and the future health care of patients will be assigned more often to less experienced clinicians, it will be imperative that the faculty engaged in teaching athletic training students become more expert teachers who are well versed in both the content and teaching skills necessary to ensure that students receive the highest level of education possible.
-It is the responsibility of both the athletic training teaching faculty and the administrators of those programs to ensure that novice teachers are provided with every opportunity possible so that they may become more knowledgeable so that students can learn maximally and become competent clinicians.
+In conclusion, as the expectations for athletic training education continues to develop and evolve, it will be very important to develop the faculty who will teach that content and skills as both content and teaching experts.
+It will also be the responsibility of both the athletic training and teaching faculty and the administrators of those programs to ensure that novice teachers are provided with every opportunity possible to allow them to become more knowledgeable of content and skilled as teachers to ensure that students are able to learn maximally and become competent clinicians.